Inside this Topic Guide

 - Directives will contain a "transposition deadline" which is the date by which Member States must pass national legislation or adopt national regulations to give effect to the requirements of the Directive.
 Directives will also specify the date (which may be the same as - or some months after - the transposition deadline) from which Member States will be required to apply those new laws or regulations.
 The date of application of the new laws may also be delayed to allow time for the Commission to adopt any Level 2 measures needed in order to give effect to the requirements of the Directive, in addition to the implementing national laws.

 Better Regulation Agenda

 On 15 March 2016, the Council adopted an agreement on improving EU law making.
 The agreement was signed on 13 April 2016 and entered into force the same day.
 The inter-institutional agreement is the product of a 2015 Commission Proposal to cut red tape and improve transparency, accountability and stakeholder participation in the EU legislative process.
-The agreement aims to improve the EU legislative process in the following ways.
+The agreement aims to improve the EU legislative process by providing that:

 The agreement will provide stakeholders with additional opportunities to input in all phases of the EU legislative process.
 Other elements of the EU's better regulation agenda comprise: